-Note on Project Evaluations.
+Note on Project Evaluations

 Applicants that propose to use funds awarded through this solicitation to conduct project evaluations should be aware that certain project evaluations (such as systematic investigations designed to develop or contribute to generalizable knowledge) may constitute "research" for purposes of applicable DOJ human subjects' protection regulations.
 However, project evaluations that are intended only to generate internal improvements to a program or service, or are conducted only to meet OJP's performance measure data reporting requirements likely do not constitute "research."
 Applicants should provide sufficient information for OJP to determine whether the particular project they propose would either intentionally or unintentionally collect and/or use information in such a way that it meets the DOJ regulatory definition of research.

 Research, for the purposes of human subjects protections for OJP-funded programs, is defined as, "a systematic investigation, including research development, testing, and evaluation, designed to develop or contribute to generalizable knowledge" 28 C.F.R. § 46.102(d).
-For additional information on determining whether a proposed activity would constitute research, see the decision tree to assist applicants on the "Research and the Protection of Human Subjects" section of the OJP Funding Resource Center Web page.
-Applicants whose proposals may involve a research or statistical component also should review the "Data Privacy and Confidentiality Requirements" section on that Web page.
+For additional information on determining whether a proposed activity would constitute research, see the decision tree to assist applicants on the "Research and the Protection of Human Subjects" section of the OJP Funding Resource Center webpage.
+Applicants whose proposals may involve a research or statistical component also should review the "Data Privacy and Confidentiality Requirements" section on that webpage.

 c.
 Project Design and Implementation.
 Applicants should detail how the project will operate throughout the funding period and describe the strategies that they will use to achieve the goals and objectives identified in the previous section.
-Applicants should describe how they will complete the deliverables stated in the Deliverables and Allowable Use of Funds section on page 6.
-OJJDP encourages applicants to select evidence-based or culturally specific practices for their programs.
-OJJDP encourages applicants to develop safety protocols for activities that could be found to jeopardize victims or offenders' safety and/or deter or prevent physical or emotional healing for victims or offenders.
-Examples of safety protocols include developing a policy to conduct background checks for potential staff and volunteers, and developing policies and procedures to monitor staff and volunteers interaction with program participants.
+Applicants should describe how they will complete the deliverables stated in the Goals,

+Objectives, and Deliverables section on page 5.
+OJJDP encourages applicants to select evidence-based practices for their programs.